ireade/openwriter/README.md

 ### Contact Form

-Thanks to [Formspree](http://formspree.io), I was able to include a free contact form by default.
-To use it, follow these steps:
+Thanks to [Formspree](http://formspree.io), I was able to include a free contact form.
+Because Ghost no longer allows themes to have direct access to your remail for security reasons, you will need to add your email address manually.
+To do this, follow these steps:

+1. Find "contact.hbs" in the partials folder of the theme
+2. Place your email address in the specified section on line 2
+3. Save the file and activate OpenWriter as your theme
-1. Create a new post
+4. Create a new post
-2. Title the post 'Contact' and make sure the post URL is also 'contact'
+5. Title the post 'Contact' and make sure the post URL is also 'contact'
-3. Under the settings, check the box that says "Turn this post into a static page"
+6. Under the settings, check the box that says "Turn this post into a static page"
-4. Publish
+7. Publish the page
-5. Visit the Contact page and fill in the form once to activate it with Formspree
+8. Visit the Contact page and fill in the form once to activate it with Formspree

 The email the contact form will send to is determined by the post Author's email, so choose your author carefully.